 While technology brings us closer together, it is easy to think that you are doing nothing because you know people who are doing way better.
 It is also possible to think you got it right even when you’re wrong.
 This, depending on how you digest it, can help you think and do better or keep you stagnant in your old inefficiency.
 The same applies to the environment.

 As you read this post many innovations are born while others phase-out.
 When I shouted out Rwanda’s recent green growth achievements, I knew other people were doing interesting things about climate change mitigation through protection, decarbonization, and so on.

-Not long ago, in October 2018, Turkey found a way to encourage waste recycling by rolling out a vending machine able to collect, shred and sort plastic bottles and aluminum cans in the exchange of free transport at the bus stations in Istanbul.
-Now, everyone is willing to feed their bottles and cans into the machine for them to get a free ride; an incentive that none would miss.
-It is genius to understand the way that this technology works and it’s role in shifting people’s action towards sustainable handling of waste materials in a fast, effective, non-forced way.
+I happened to be right when, in October 2018, Turkey created a way to encourage waste recycling by rolling out a vending machine able to collect, shred and sort plastic bottles and aluminum cans in the exchange of free transport in Istanbul.
+Now, everyone is benefiting from this incentive while saving the planet at the same time.